Skip to main content

 Motor neurons grown in a dish

-Motor neurons grown in a dish (Credit: Federica Riccio).
-Cyan: axons; red: cell nuclei
+Motor neurons grown in a dish; cyan: axons; red: cell nuclei (Credit: Federica Riccio).

 Modelling ALS in a Dish

 When studying disorders of the central nervous system, it is not possible to use motor neurons extracted directly from humans as they are difficult to access and are already badly deteriorated by the time neurodegenerative disorders are diagnosed.
 Many researchers use experimental animals with mutations that produce similar cellular changes and symptoms as the disease being studied.
-Such animals can be very useful but do not mimic the human disease perfectly, and treatments developed in these animals often do not work in humans.
+Such animals can be very useful but do not always mimic the human disease, and treatments developed in such animal models often do not work in humans.

-A song of Ice and Fire: Motor neurons (blue) and astrocytes (red) grown from the iPSCs of patients with ALS (Credit: Peter Harley
+Motor neurons (blue) grown from the iPSCs of patients with ALS.
+Astrocytes are labelled in red.
+(Credit: Peter Harley)

-In collaboration with Virgile Viasnoff (University of Singapore), we have created a unique device which allows us to grow iPSC-derived motor neurons and their supporting cells (astrocytes) in one chamber and muscle fibre cells in a separate chamber before the neurons grow axons through small passageways and innervate the muscle cells.
-This creates neuromuscular circuits that more closely resemble what we see in the human body.
+In collaboration with Virgile Viasnoff (MBI/NUS), we have created a microdevice which allows us to grow iPSC-derived motor neurons and their supporting cells (astrocytes) in one chamber and muscle fibre cells in a separate chamber, connected to the first one.
+The neurons grow axons through small channels, reach the second chamber, and innervate the muscle cells.
+This creates neuromuscular circuits that resemble what we see in the human body.

-The model also incorporates a technique known as optogenetics which allows us to activate motor neurons in response to light stimulation and observe how corresponding muscle contraction is affected in ALS and healthy cells.
+The two models also incorporate a technology known as optogenetics which allows us to activate motor neurons in response to light stimulation and observe how muscle contraction triggered by motor neurons is affected in ALS.

-Altogether, this model allows us to study how motor neuron function and deterioration is affected by gene mutations and trial drugs to prevent adverse changes.
+Altogether, these model allows us to study how motor neuron function and deterioration is affected by gene mutations and trial small molecule drugs and gene therapies to prevent or reverse motor neuron degeneration in ALS and other neuromuscular diseases.

 Hyperexcitability